powsybl/powsybl-tutorials/metrix/src/main/README.md

     }

-No parade file.
+- Run Metrix, observe the actions taken by Metrix on the production and consumption
 #### Results and Analysis:

 As a reminder, before this modification, without the parades, Metrix had to make curative group adjustments on the first two steps of
-time: he lowered the group to SW and raised the group to SE.
+time: he lowered the generation on SW and raised the generation on SE.
 The results by allowing the consumption of SE to move with a cost of 10 euros/MW are: